How much is your car worth?

 To shield the driver and front passenger’s vision over a larger portion of the windshield and side windows, the Soul EV has standard extendable sun visors.
 The 500e doesn’t offer extendable visors.

 On extremely cold winter days, the Soul EV Designer Collection’s standard heated steering wheel provides comfort, allowing the driver to steer safely and comfortably before the vehicle heater warms up.
 The 500e doesn’t offer a heated steering wheel.

 The Soul EV Designer Collection has a standard center folding armrest for the rear passengers.
-A center armrest helps make rear passengers more comfortable.
+A center armrest helps make rear passengers more comfortable and it can provide a boundary between children.
 The 500e doesn’t offer a rear seat center armrest.

 The Soul EV’s standard dual zone air conditioning allows the driver and front passenger to choose two completely different temperatures so people with different temperature preferences won’t have to compromise.
 This makes both the driver and front passenger as comfortable as possible.
 The 500e doesn’t offer dual zone air conditioning.